 Gorgeous beaches and old-school luxury accommodations:

 –The king of them all is St. Barth’s.
-If they’re not staying on someone’s yacht, our friends always stay at the swanky Eden Rock, which was the first hotel to open on the 8-square-mile island, and was the playground of the Rockefeller and Rothschild families in the 1950s.
-The New Year’s Eve scene remains legendary – call in some favors to take a spin in Paul Allen’s personal submarine, or to snag an invitation to Roman Abramovich’s famous star-studded party.
+The hurricane season this year was brutal, but our intel suggests that that the mega-yachts will still be in the harbor this holiday season.
+If they’re not staying on someone’s yacht, our friends always stayed at the swanky Eden Rock, which was the first hotel to open on the 8-square-mile island, and was the playground of the Rockefeller and Rothschild families in the 1950s.
+Sadly, it’s closed until the summer of 2018 due to storm damage, as is the Cheval Blanc.
+The New Year’s Eve scene has always been legendary – Paul Allen and Roman Abramovich traditionally host famous star-studded parties.
+Let’s hope the storm won’t keep the revelers away this year.

 —Turks & Caicos‘s Amanyara resort is the ultimate in jaw-dropping luxury: gorgeous guest pavilions overlooking the water, some with private pools; excellent scuba diving; horse-back riding; tropical forest expeditions and a white sand beach.